chalatz/tours/pages/info/about.md

         filming for the TV show Rick Steves Europe
       is_link: false
-    caption: Nicholas with Rick Steves in Rhodes island while planning, writing and filming for the TV show Rick Steves Europe
+    caption: Nicholas with Rick Steves in Rhodes island while planning, writing and filming for the TV show "Rick Steves Europe"
   - image:
       thumb: "./img/pages/about/2-thumb.jpg"
       href: "./img/pages/about/2.jpg"